 merged and written to fasta format by

-Merge function as in the previous section.
+merge_fastq_pairs function as in the previous section.

-Then the TrimPrimer function will trim the
+Then the trim_primer function will trim the

 primers from the reads.
-See the help (?TrimPrimer)
+See the help

-for setting the correct parameters for primer trimming.
+(?trim_primer) for setting the correct parameters for

-Merge is the list of the fastq file
+merge_fastq_pairs is the list of

-pairs that should be merged.
+the fastq file pairs that should be merged.
 The primer_fw,

 primer_rv columns are irrelevant in this case, just fill